-Registers of some thirty parishes within our area are held by the CKS at Maidstone.
+Registers of some thirty parishes within our area are held by the KHLC at Maidstone.
 Some time ago when the record office was at County Hall we made an approach to ask them to co-operate with the Society by allowing us to scan their Registers with a view to publication.
-However, CKS has yet to decide how to treat their records in this digital age.
+However, they have yet to decide how to treat their records in this digital age.

 National Burial Index

-The Society has donated burials for Charlton St Luke and Northfleet Cemetery to the 3rd Edition of the NBI.
+The Society donated burials for Charlton St Luke and Northfleet Cemetery to the 3rd Edition of the NBI, published in 2010.
 See also the NBI page.